rareseed57/covisian-test/README.md

 # Known issues
 - Mobile browser are, in general, not supported as far as the interactive application is concerned.

-- Microsoft Edge still has some compatibility issues with WebGL builds: using this browser may result in the interactive experience not starting correctly.
-Google chrome is preferred to run this project.

 - Accessing the build URL allows anyone to start the experience without having to authenticate: this issue is voluntarily neglected as it doesn’t fit the scope of this demonstration.

-- WebGL builds has different behaviours with respect to the Unity editor play mode.
-This is probably due to specific optimisations, especially regarding the physics system.
-For this reason, the creature’s movements may result smoother and more pleasant inside the Unity editor.
-Anyways, this issue does not affect the general performance.